andy139/stockhome/README.md

 ### Dynamic Search
 * Filtered property search which allows the user to query by price ranges, rent ranges, location, and other real estate property parameters.
 * Property search also allows user to sort by price, rent, gross yield, and real estate parameters.
-* Users will fetch properties from backend and have properties be stored on Redux Store
+* Users will fetch properties from backend and have properties be stored on Redux Store.

 ![search](/app/assets/images/search.gif)